CharlieDigital/dn6-mongo-react-valtio/README.md

 VITE_AWS_OAUTH_DOMAIN       # ......................auth.us-east-1.amazoncognito.com
 ``

-Alternatively, use the normal import from Amplify `aws-exports.js`.
+Alternatively, use the normal import from Amplify `aws-exports.js` (AppSync).

 Either set them at the command line, in your shell, or OS environment variables.

+It is possible to set up multiple JWT handlers so that you can have one endpoint that is accepting the Cognito token and then returning a locally issued token.

+See the documentation for [how to incorporate multiple authentication schemes](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/limitingidentitybyscheme?view=aspnetcore-6.0).

 ## Operationalizing